 AWARDED IMAGE AT THE WPY

 The Wildlife Photographer of the Year is definitely the world's most prestigious nature photography contest.
-It is a great honor that "The blue pool" has been chosen among the very best 100 photographs from over 49,000 entries in this year’s competition.
+It is a great honor that "The blue pool" has been chosen among the very best 100 photographs from over 49,000 entries in the 2020 competition.